dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/index.md

 - almost all of the commands/files don't contain environment-specific content, there is a <kbd>copy-to-clipboard</kbd> button on the right end of every code block for your convenience
 - this lab uses nip.io for DNS resolution of the public IP specific to your lab, keep that in mind when working with URLs in the lab
+- you can skip modules in this lab, unless stated otherwise in the *Overview* section they are independent of each other
 - if you want to look at this lab guide in a separate window: this documentation is hosted at <a href="https://dmesser.github.io/ocp-3.6-cns-3.5-lab/" target="_blank">https://dmesser.github.io/ocp-3.6-cns-3.5-lab</a>